Camille Paglia is my favorite liberal.

 I had a minor role in the activity, but I was interviewed by NPR.
 Yet, I am humbled by my inability to find the interview online.

 Speaking of NPR and perhaps circling back to the beginning of this post, I am reminded of the past two times this station was on my radio.
-Each situation, the topic at hand was Charlottesville and how that particular event was indicative of white southern Republicans.
+In each situation, the topic at hand was Charlottesville and how that particular event was indicative of white southern Republicans.
 Yet, Antifa was only mentioned briefly with the two seconds required to say, “peaceful protestors.”

 The hosts of the program did touch on Republicans not trusting the media, but they provided no introspection of themselves or distinction between the Alt-Right and the conservative Right.
 I kept yelling at the radio to address WHY Republicans distrust the media, but they were quickly blaming Trump for other things.